 The Dialog Token field is a nonzero value chosen by the responding(#2164) STA to identify the Fine(M56) Timing Measurement frame as the first of a pair, with the second or follow-up Fine(M56) Timing Measurement frame to be sent later.
 The Dialog Token field is set to 0 to indicate the end of the FTM session (see 10.24.6.6 (Fine timing measurement termination(#2164)) and 10.24.6.4 (Measurement exchange(#2164))).(#5185)

-The Follow Up Dialog Token field(Ed) is the nonzero value of the Dialog Token field of the last(#2164) transmitted Fine(M56) Timing Measurement frame to indicate that it is the follow up Fine(Ed) Timing Measurement frame and that the TOD, TOA, Max TOD Error and Max TOA Error fields contain the values of the timestamps captured with the first Fine Timing Measurement frame of the pair.
+The Follow Up Dialog Token field(Ed) is the nonzero value of the Dialog Token field of the last(#2164) transmitted Fine(M56) Timing Measurement frame to indicate that it is the follow up Fine(Ed) Timing Measurement frame and that the TOD, TOA, Max TOD Error Exponent and Max TOA Error Exponent fields contain the values of the timestamps captured with the first Fine Timing Measurement frame of the pair.
 The Follow Up Dialog Token field(Ed) is 0 to indicate that the Fine Timing Measurement frame is not a follow up to a last(#2164) transmitted Fine Timing Measurement frame.
 The value 0 in this field also indicates that TOD, TOA, (#3267)TOD Error, and (#3267)TOA Error fields are reserved.
 See 10.24.6 (Fine timing measurement procedure(#46)(#3446)).

 The TOD and TOA fields are expressed in units of picoseconds.(M159)